BooXtream/BooXtream-WooCommerce/readme.txt

 == Changelog ==

+= Known issue: Your download is not ready yet =
+The download link can redirect to the page 'Your download is not ready yet'.
+It is possible that the watermarking process has not finished yet when a customer clicks on the download link.
+However, if this takes to long, chances are that the ebook you are trying to watermark is invalid.
+If this happens you should check the Transaction page on the BooXtream Dashboard for any watermarking errors and cancel/refund the WooCommerce order manually.
+The actual error message shown in the BooXtream Dashboard is not shown to the end user in WooCommerce or in the admin.
+We will improve this in a future release of the BooXtream plug-in.

+= Why can an ebook fail to watermark? =
+An ebook can fail to watermark when the ebook file is invalid.
+We therefore strongly recommend to test your ebooks by validating and watermarking every ebook before adding them to your web shop.
+To validate an ebook go to validate.idpf.org.
+A proper ebook shouldn’t have any warnings or errors.
+To test the watermarking of an ebook you can use the Manual Mode and your free BooXtream test account.
+The watermarking process is ok when a download link is created.

 = 0.9.9.6 =
 * Some bugfixes
 * Performance improvements
 * Now supports Wordpress 4.7.5
 * Supports WooCommerce 3.0, tested up to 3.0.7
+* Added option to change when shop contacts BooXtream (moment of transaction)
+* WooCommerce 3.0 does not allow html in meta tags.
+Downloadlinks are now added as string (which will make them automatically linkable).
+The generated urls have been shortened.

 = 0.9.9.5 =
 * Fixed a bug that cropped up when WooCommerce updated to > 3.0